com-lihaoyi/scalatags/Readme.md

 ```scala
 libraryDependencies += "com.scalatags" % "scalatags_2.10" % "0.1.4"
 ```
+(this is for old version which uses ```scala-xml``` -[here](https://github.com/lihaoyi/scalatags/tree/b505a303dc5cdf7664b11158dd2cbd371c39cf48)-, for the current version just clone the repo and reference it on your sbt project)

 And you're good to go! simply open up a `sbt console`, and you can start working through the [Examples](#Examples), which should just work when copied and pasted into the console.